fireship-io/fireship.io/content/lessons/advanced-flutter-firebase/index.md

 Text(data['description'])
 ```

-But this becomes increasingly difficult as your app grows, both in terms of code-maintainability and unexpected runtime errors.
+But this becomes increasingly difficult as your app grows, both in terms of code maintainability and unexpected runtime errors.
 In addition, it makes it difficult to use the Provider package, because it looks up the widget tree for a specific type signature.
 We need a way to convert a `Map` to a Class instance, allowing us to write code like:

 ```dart
 Text(data.title),